Create Git repositories

 (Optional) To use requests with commits, select a provider from the Requests provided by list.

 PulseUno supports requests from Dimensions CM, Jira, and ALM Octane.
-For details about connecting request providers, see the Integrations section.

 To use a check list for reviews and pull requests, select Enable check lists in reviews and pull requests.
 Then select the check list to use.